Clarifai/clarifai-ios/README.md

 # clarifai-ios-starter
-This is a simple project to get you started using the Clarifai API from iOS.
-It includes usage of the API in both Objective-C and Swift.
-Full API documentation can be found at [developer.clarifai.com](http://developer.clarifai.com/).
+This is a simple project to get you started using the Clarifai API in iOS apps.
+It includes usage of the API in both Swift and Objective-C. Full Clarifai API documentation can be found at [developer.clarifai.com](http://developer.clarifai.com/).

 <img src="http://i.imgur.com/nJPz9gc.jpg" width="200">